Almost there! The new Chameleon V2 is in production and we're doing our best to deliver before Xmas 2018.

 - Battery-backed up realtime clock (CR1220 battery is not included)

-- Infrared receiver for CDTV remote control (remote control included, two AA-Batteries not included).
+- Infrared receiver for CDTV remote control (available separately).

 - internal connector for RR-Net2 or RR-Net MK3 networking cards (available separately)

 - USB connection to a PC for easy updates, cross-debugging and data transfer.

 The Turbo Chameleon 64 comes in a bright yellow cartridge case.
 After all, Chameleons are bright yellow, didn't you know ;-)?